Single-payer healthcare: Description

 Within single-payer healthcare systems, a single government or government-related source pays for all covered healthcare services.
-Governments use this strategy to achieve several goals, including universal healthcare, decreased economic burden of health care, and improved health outcomes for the population.
 In 2010, the World Health Organization's member countries adopted universal healthcare as a goal; this goal was also adopted by the United Nations General Assembly in 2015 as part of the 2030 Agenda for Sustainable Development.

 A single-payer health system establishes a single risk pool, consisting of the entire population of a geographic or political region.
-It also establishes a single set of rules for services offered, reimbursement rates, drug prices, and minimum standards for required services.
+It also establishes a single set of rules for health care rationing, services offered, reimbursement rates, drug prices, and minimum standards for required services.
+Health care rationing can include cost–utility analysis and waiting lists.

-In wealthy nations, single-payer healthcare is typically available to all citizens and legal residents.
+In wealthy nations, single-payer healthcare is typically available to all citizens.
 Examples include the United Kingdom's National Health Service, Australia's Medicare, Canada's Medicare, Spain's National Health System, Taiwan's National Health Insurance and Italy's National Health System (SSN Servizio Sanitario Nazionale).